 The University has a good working relationship with the Vermont State Police and the Lamoille County Sheriff's Office.
-Typically, Public Safety will reach out to the Vermont State Police and/or Lamoille County Sheriff's Office if a serious criminal incident occurs on campus, consistent with NVU's policies and procedures.
+Typically, Public Safety will reach out to these law enforcement agencies if a serious criminal incident occurs on campus, consistent with NVU's policies and procedures.